-What you must pay when you get Services that are covered for you these services • Individual and group therapy • Toxicology testing • Intake activities • Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies You pay 20% coinsurance for Covered services include, but are not limited to: diagnostic procedures and tests • X-rays Prior Authorization may be • Radiation (radium and isotope) therapy including required. technician materials and supplies You pay 20% coinsurance for • Surgical supplies, such as dressings therapeutic radiological services • Splints, casts and other devices used to reduce Prior Authorization may be fractures and dislocations required. • Laboratory tests • Blood - including storage and administration.
-You pay \$0 for lab services Coverage of whole blood and packed red cells Prior Authorization may be begins only with the first pint of blood that you required. need.
-You pay 20% coinsurance for • Other outpatient diagnostic tests diagnostic radiology services Prior Authorization may be required.
-You pay 20% coinsurance for Xray services Prior Authorization may be required.
-Outpatient hospital observation Observation services are hospital outpatient services You pay 20% coinsurance per given to determine if you need to be admitted as an inpatient or can be discharged.
-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Intake activitiesPeriodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the first pint of blood that you need.
+Other outpatient diagnostic tests You pay \$0 for diagnostic procedures and tests Prior Authorization may be required.
+You pay 20% coinsurance for therapeutic radiological services Prior Authorization may be required.
+You pay \$0 for lab services Prior Authorization may be required.
+You pay \$0 for diagnostic radiology services Prior Authorization may be required.
+You pay \$0 for X-ray services Prior Authorization may be required.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+You pay \$0 for diagnostic mammograms, DEXA scans, and colonoscopies in an outpatient setting.
+You pay \$25 for all other services.
+Prior Authorization may be required .
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
+Even if you stay in the